Everyone carp angler should know how to set up a method feeder rig with no excuse.

-Well to start off, of course you are going to need a method feeder.
-Most fisheries have rules stating you must use an in line method feeder and for good reason.
+To start, of course, you are going to need a method feeder.
+Most fisheries have rules stating you must use an in-line method feeder and for good reason.

 Weight of feeder

-Method feeder come in varying weights and which weight you choose will depend on a few factors the first being how far you are planning to cast.
+Method feeders come in varying weights and which weight you choose will depend on a few factors the first being how far you are planning to cast.

-As you can imagine the heavier a feeder you use the further you are going to be able to cast (with a decent rod and reel).
+As you can imagine the heavier a feeder, you use the further you will be able to cast (with a decent rod and reel).

-The second being what features you plan on fishing, for example if you plan to cast your feeder onto a slope off an island then lighter feeders are not the way to go.
+The second is what features you plan on fishing; for example, if you plan to cast your feeder onto a slope off an island, then lighter feeders are not the way to go.

 Using a heavier feeder will ensure your feeder stays planted on the slope and doesn’t roll away taking your hook bait with it.

-As a general rule I usually opt for a 30g or 40g feeder.
-This feeder seems perfect for accurate casting on reasonable sized waters and has enough weight to keep it planted in position on the water bed.
+As a general rule, I usually opt for a 30g or 40g feeder.
+This feeder seems perfect for accurate casting on reasonably sized waters and has enough weight to keep it planted on the water bed.

 If you don’t already have a mould make sure you buy a feeder that comes with a mould that fits the feeder properly so your feeder is evenly covered.
 A great example that I use myself often, with great results, is the Korum in line method feeder which you can see below.